Wyoming Legal Sports Betting Overview

 Yes, sportsbooks licensed by the Wyoming Gaming Commission are safe.
 These sportsbooks must go through strict testing to meet player safety and financial security standards.

-The IRS taxes all gambling winnings in the US.
+The IRS taxes all gambling winnings in the US, including Wyoming.
 You must declare any profit you make while filing your taxes.
 You will also need to fill out a W-2G form if your profits exceed $600.

 Yes.
 DraftKings hold a license with the Wyoming Gaming Commission and is available for bettors in the Equality State.
 Alongside its sports betting site, sports fans can also play its Daily Fantasy Sports games.